rjwalls/CS4401-notes/2099-01-02-getting_started.md

 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 ```

-### Video: Introducing the Course Infrastructure

-The video below gives a quick introduction on the course infrastructure,
-including important information such as how to create an account and link it to
-the appropriate classroom. **Note: Use `ctfadmin` as the name of the classroom
-owner rather than `rjwalls`**.

-Also note that the course webpage includes a scoreboard that displays the
-progress of your peers. **When creating an account, you are welcome to use a
-pseudonym.** That is, you do not need to use your WPI username.
-However, if you
-decide to use a pseudonym, then you must inform the teaching staff (via email)
-of the username that you have selected.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ncetH_pBTeg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Video: Setting up your Local Environment for Challenge Solving

 The following video describes my recommended local setup for solving challenge